 Drag-Free and Attitude Control System

-The dominant external force in the LPF orbital environment is a solar pressure (the force due to photons exchanging momentum with the spacecraft solar array) of roughly 19 micronewton.
+The dominant external force in the LISA Pathfinder orbital environment is a solar pressure (the force due to photons exchanging momentum with the spacecraft solar array) of roughly 19 micronewtons.
 Such a force applied to a spacecraft with a mass of 500 kg would lead to an acceleration of 19×10-6 / 500 = 3×10-8

 The forces and torques acting on the spacecraft are not directly measurable, but their consequences can be measured.
 The position and rotation of the test mass with respect to its housing is measured by the inertial sensor electronics.
 The control laws running on the spacecraft on-board computer periodically use these measurements to compute the necessary forces and torques to apply to the spacecraft to maintain a steady position and orientation of the test mass within its housing.
-These forces and torques are periodically applied by the Field Emission Electric Propulsion (FEEP) thrusters that move the spacecraft around the test mass.
-The dynamics of the system and the conceptual representation of the control system are illustrated by the figures below.
+These forces and torques are periodically applied by the cold-gas thrusters that move the spacecraft around the test mass.

 In order to measure the test mass absolute acceleration, an external measurement of the spacecraft absolute position, e.g. by ground radio-tracking, with unachievable accuracy would be needed.
 The assessment of the acceleration of the test mass is therefore performed by means of a second test mass.
 The distance between the two tests masses is measured by an optical heterodyne interferometer and used to derive the differential acceleration.